dereuromark/cakephp-ide-helper/docs/Generator.md

     ],
 ],
 ```
-The key `'MyTask'` can be any string but it must be unique across all existing tasks.
+The key `'MyTask'` can be any string, but it must be unique across all existing tasks.

 #### Replacing native tasks
 Using associative arrays you can even exchange any native task with your own implementation: